adriaangraas/CaTE/README.md

 # CaTE
-CATE (CAlibration of Tomographic Equipment) is a small package for calibration of X-ray CT set-ups.
+CaTE (Calibration of Tomographic Equipment) is a small package for calibration of X-ray CT set-ups.
 It is essentially a utility wrapping [_scipy.optimize.least_squares_](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.least_squares.html).
 It is written to find a geometry after scanning an object that features marker points, such as metal balls.